About Our Buick GMC Dealership In Springfield, MO

 Between the years of 1956 to 1984, Thompson Sales saw few changes.
-In 1972 though, the founder, George Thompson, Sr. passed away.
-It is a well-known fact that time changes most businesses as well as most people's thinking.
+However, in 1972 the founder, George Thompson Sr., passed away.
 It was only a short time later that it was thought necessary to leave the tire business behind and concentrate on selling and servicing the two fine General Motors cars for which we had been so privileged to have franchises.

-Also, at this time, George Thompson, Sr., George Thompson, Jr. and Milton Thompson were listed on the selling agreements with General Motors as Dealer Principles.
-Time has now changed this situation, but this has not deterred the growth of our organization in spite of increased competition.
+Also, at this time, George Thompson Sr., George Thompson Jr., and Milton Thompson were listed on the selling agreements with General Motors as Dealer Principles.

-The Thompson's realized the need for growth again, and in 1984 the Service Department, the Parts Department, and the Sales Showroom were expanded with a major renovation increasing the existing building by over 100%.
+The Thompsons realized the need for growth again, and in 1984 the Service Department, the Parts Department, and the Sales Showroom were expanded with a major renovation increasing the existing building by more than 100%.

-In 1987, Thompson's opened a second satellite sales location in South Springfield.
+In 1987, Thompson Sales opened a second satellite sales location in South Springfield.
 Car sales continued to increase yearly due in a large part to our commitment to customer satisfaction.

-The death of George Thompson, Jr. in January 1991 spurred more changes by the Thompson's.
+The death of George Thompson Jr. in January 1991 spurred more changes by the Thompsons.
 Milton B. Thompson (Uncle Milt) was promoted to Chairman of the Board, Lynn Thompson was appointed President, and George Thompson III was appointed Vice President.
-As anyone familiar with the organization knows, George and Lynn operate on a level basis and their titles are strictly on paper only.
+As anyone familiar with the organization knows, George and Lynn operated on a level basis and their titles are strictly on paper only.

-On July 1, 1996, Thompson purchased the GMC Truck franchise for the Springfield area and in 1997 added the GMC light - duty commercial truck line.
-Together the three franchises enable Thompson Pontiac-GMC-Cadillac to assist customers with all of their automotive needs.
+On July 1, 1996, Thompson purchased the GMC Truck franchise for the Springfield area and in 1997 added the GMC light-duty commercial truck line.
+Together the three franchises enabled Thompson Pontiac-GMC-Cadillac to assist customers with all of their automotive needs.

-The start of the 21st Century marks another milestone for Thompson's with a move to their newly constructed 78,620 square foot facility in southeast Springfield.
+The start of the 21st Century marks another milestone for Thompson Sales with a move to their newly constructed 78,620 square foot facility in southeast Springfield.
 All departments of the full-service dealership are housed under one roof at 1555 East Independence Street.

-Also, the Thompson's added the SAAB franchise, a division of General Motors to their family in June of 2003.
-As customers needs change, Thompson's tries to keep ahead of the curve and added a Quicklube center for maintenance items such as oil changes, tires and filters in November of 2003.
-Then to complete the lineup, on February 1st of 2006 Thompson's added the Buick franchise to their company and are located at the state-of-the-art facility on Independence in Springfield.
+The Thompsons added the SAAB franchise, a division of General Motors, to their family in June of 2003.
+Thompson added a Quick Lube center for maintenance items such as oil and filter changes, tire rotations, and more in November of 2003.
+Then to complete the lineup, on February 1st of 2006 Thompson added the Buick franchise to their company located at the state-of-the-art facility on Independence in Springfield.